gvwilson/sensibleadventures/misc/bear-02.md

 him, Sergeant Gyalpa cursed, then kick his own horse into a gallop as well.

-Prince Lormay crouched low over his horse's neck and charged straight at the smugglers.
+Prince Thokmay crouched low over his horse's neck and charged straight at the smugglers.
 The wind-blown grit stung his eyes.
 He felt his horse's hooves pounding on the ground beneath him.
 The smugglers were small, small, small, and then suddenly larger and larger as he dodged